Unlike table service and quick service DDP credits which can be easily maximized, snack credits require a little more work and research.

 There are a few snacks out there that are pretty good but they are also really cheap.
 The Norwegian School Bread from Kringla Bakeri, although it’s not my favorite (I actually hate it), is really cheap.
 Many people seem to like it so it’s still a pretty popular option.

-But this is only one example of snacks that are under $3.
-There are many more out there but in all honesty, you’re better off paying out of pocket.
+But this is only one example of snacks that are under $5.
+There are a few more out there but in all honesty, you’re better off paying out of pocket.

 Always Remember To…

-Make sure that you try to get as close to $5 as possible.
-Or at least make sure your snack is at least $4.
+Make sure that you try to get as close to $7 as possible.
+Or at least make sure your snack is at least over $5 at the minimum.
 This way you are truly maximizing every dollar and credit spent on the Disney Dining Plan.

 Yeah saving $2-$3 by paying out of pocket may seem ridiculous, but you may be surprised how much that adds up, especially if you have a large group or family.

-Group of 5 with 5 snack credits each and which should equate to $25 each or $125, but if you are only spending $3 everyday, you’re losing out on around $10 per person.
+A group of 5 with 5 snack credits each and which should equate to $35 each or $175, but if you are only spending $5 everyday, you’re losing out on around $10 per person.
 That’s like every person in your group throwing 2 Dole Whips in the trash.

 Think about it!